 - There are two kinds of forms available, personalised (FP10PCDNC) and nonpersonalised (FP10PCDSS).
 Personalised forms contain the prescriber's details already printed.
 Non-personalised forms are suitable for overprinting which will allow printing of prescriptions using the practice/clinic computer.
 The prescription form overprint specification shows the layout of the FP10PCDSS prescription form.
 The specification is located on our webpages for 'Prescription forms'. - After dispensing, these forms will be sent to the NHS Prescription Services for processing and included in the EPACT.net information service.
-The NHS England Area Team responsible for monitoring each prescriber will then be able to access this service.
+The NHS England & NHS Improvement Controlled Drugs Accountable Officer is responsible for monitoring each prescriber, who will then be able to access this service.
 To do this, the NHS Prescription Services needs to maintain a database showing each prescriber along with an associated prescriber code.